-Don’t even bother with the stuff you can buy at the grocery.
-Pick up a pint of cream (pasteurized, sure, ultra-pasteurized, no, there’s just no flavor left), make sure you have a couple farm-fresh eggs, some sugar, nutmeg, and the booze and you’re all set for when the mood strikes.
-This is one of those things, like cookie dough and caesar salad, where I roll the dice and eat raw eggs.
-If you need to be more cautious, cook the eggs, sugar and cream to 160° (follow this recipe from Alton Brown for the procedure) then cool it down before folding in the whipped egg whites.
+Did you know you can make eggnog?
+All you need is a pint of cream, a couple fresh eggs, sugar, nutmeg, and some booze, if you like that.
+For me, eggnog is one of those things, like cookie dough and caesar salad, where I roll the dice and eat raw eggs.
+If you need to be more cautious, cook the eggs, sugar, and cream to 160° (follow this recipe from Alton Brown for the procedure) then cool it down before folding in the whipped egg whites.

 Eggnog, Small Batch